 Day 14: Be like Diane von Furstenberg and start your day by sending out one email specifically designed to help somebody else — without directly benefiting you at all — before you do anything else.
 Make introductions, send some encouragement, offer a helpful resource or link.

-Day 16: Put away your smartphone + close down your inbox for a day (or just an hour).
+Day 16: Put away your smartphone and close down your inbox for a day (or just an hour).
 Give the world the gift of your undivided, non-digital attention.

-Day 17: Experiment with Tonglen meditation: inhale suffering (yours + others), exhale compassion (for the whole world).
+Day 17: Experiment with Tonglen meditation: inhale suffering (yours and others), exhale compassion (for the whole world).

 Day 18: Tip generously.
 Not sure how much?
 This is how much.
 Except double it.

 Day 19: Record a Vocaroo message for someone you’ve been meaning to thank, for awhile.
-Tell them: “Keep this audio note + replay it whenever you’re doubting your extraordinary awesomeness.”
+Tell them: “Keep this audio note and replay it whenever you’re doubting your extraordinary awesomeness.”

-Day 20: Buy a meal for a stranger + start a magical chain reaction.
+Day 20: Buy a meal for a stranger and start a magical chain reaction.